Find Cheap Homeowners Insurance Quotes in Your Area

-Owning a pit bull means that you’re responsible for any damage it causes, whether it’s digging a hole in a neighbor’s yard or injuring someone by biting them.
-For most dog owners, a homeowners or renters insurance policy would provide coverage against these actions, however some insurers deny coverage to pit bull owners.
-Even those that do provide home or renters insurance coverage often have stipulations.
-Ensuring that you’re covered for the actions of your pit bull will help you avoid having to foot any of the potential costs in the event that your pit bull causes damage.
+Owning a pit bull means that you’re responsible for any damage it causes, whether it’s digging a hole in a neighbor’s yard or biting someone.
+For most dog owners, a homeowners or renters insurance policy provides coverage against these actions.
+However, some insurers deny coverage specifically to pit bull owners, while those that do provide coverage often set up restrictions.

 If you already have an existing home insurance policy and recently became the owner of a pit bull, you should verify whether your policy has any breed exclusions.
 Furthermore, you’ll want to verify that dog bites are covered on and off your property.
-Some but not all policies cover dog bites that happen outside your home or apartment, such as during a walk at your local park.
-The best way to find this information is to either ask your insurer, or read the policy yourself.
+Some policies cover dog bites that happen on walks or trips outside your home or apartment.

 Breed blacklisting has been outlawed in some states, like Michigan and Pennsylvania.
-This means that in those states, your insurance company is not legally allowed to cancel your coverage based on your dog’s breed, even if it’s a pitbull.
+In those states, insurers are legally prohibited from canceling your coverage based on your dog’s breed.
 However, most other states allow insurance companies to provide and deny coverage to dog owners as they see fit.
 Pit bulls are among the most commonly rejected dog breeds by home insurance companies.